angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 The long-term goal here is to eventually phase out all traditional lifecycle hooks, except for `ngOnInit` and `ngOnDestroy`.

 The addition of `effect()` and `afterRenderEffect()` showcases how Angular is moving in this direction.
-These effects are more intuitive for managing component state changes and post-render interactions, gradually making the old lifecycle hooks redundant.
+These effects are more intuitive for managing component state changes and post-render interactions, thus making the old lifecycle hooks redundant.
 For instance, `afterRenderEffect()` is designed to handle tasks traditionally managed by `ngAfterViewInit` and `ngAfterViewChecked`.

 This approach has been in the pipeline for some time.